ajs2583/Zillow-Apartment-Scraper/README.md

 - Submits each listing to a Google Form
 - Web interface for viewing scraped listings
 - Data is saved into a linked Google Sheet when using the auto‑filler
+- Search by city and filter listings by price range in the web UI
 - Browser closes automatically when done

 ## Requirements